KQM-git/HSRNews/readme.md

 ### Known Issues

+■2024/08/05

+- It is known that follow-up attacks have an anomalous chance of triggering repeatedly under certain circumstances for Lightning-Lord or Numby in Pure Fiction and other specific stages.
+This issue will be fixed in a future update.

+- It is known that performing certain options for the character Acheron (Nihility: Lightning) has a chance of abnormally rendering you unable to progress through Simulated Universe in the Simulated Universe game mode.
+Trailblazers who encounter this issue can use the "Leave for Now" option to exit and re-enter the stage to resolve the issue.
+This issue will be fixed in a future update.

 ■2024/08/02

 - It is known that there is a chance the game might abnormally crash when using certain iPad devices.
 This issue will be fixed in future version updates.